The Vanguard LifeStrategy funds are excellent if you want to put your money to work in a quality investment that you can leave to grow over time.

-Vanguard was founded in 1975 by the late John Bogle.
-Bogle was a visionary on a mission to offer a better deal to investors and disrupt the fund industry.
+Vanguard was founded in 1975 the US by the late John Bogle.
+Bogle was a visionary.
+His mission was to offer a better deal to investors and disrupt the fund industry.

-UK investors have enjoyed a cheaper and wider range of investment products ever since, and index tracking funds continue to take market share from the traditional fund industry.
+UK investors have enjoyed a cheaper and wider range of investment products ever since.
+Index tracking funds continue to take market share from the traditional fund industry.